Certified Ophthalmic Technologist Exam - COMT® Study Guide

-If you are a certified ophthalmic technician, then you are likey eligible to take the ophthalmic technologist (COMT) certification exam.
-You can check on your eligibility by clicking here.
-The only other way to COMT exam eligibility is to graduate from an accredited training program.
+If you are a certified ophthalmic technician, then you are likely eligible to take the ophthalmic technologist (COMT®) certification exam.
+The only other way to COMT® exam eligibility is to graduate from an accredited training program.
 If you unfamiliar with the profession and you need some introductory information, go here.

-JCAHPO publishes a PDF guide called the "Criteria for Certification and Recertification".
+Joint Commission on Allied Health Personnel in Ophthalmology publishes a PDF guide called the "Criteria for Certification and Recertification".
 This guide lists the "content areas" and "sub-content areas", or subject matter, that will be included on the exam.
-You can get your own copy by going to the JCAHPO website, www.jcahpo.org.
+You can get your own copy by going to the Joint Commission on Allied Health Personnel in Ophthalmology website.
 Here is an example of a content area and the sub-content areas: